netbymatt/ws4kp/README.md

 ### Customizing the music
 Placing .mp3 files in the `/server/music` folder will override the default music included in the repo.
 Subdirectories will not be scanned.
 When weatherstar loads in the browser it will load a list if available files and randomize the order when it starts playing.
 On each loop through the available tracks the order will again be shuffled.
 If you're using the static files method to host your WeatherStar music is located in `/music`.

-If using docker, you must pass a local accessible folder to the container in the `/app/server/music` directory.
+If using docker, you can bind mount a local folder containing your music files.
+Mount the folder at `/usr/share/nginx/html/music` so the browser can read the directory listing and build the playlist automatically.
+If there are no `.mp3` files in `/music`, the built in tracks from `/music/default/` are used.
 ```
-docker run -p 8080:8080 -v /path/to/local/music:/app/server/music ghcr.io/netbymatt/ws4kp
+docker run -p 8080:8080 -v /path/to/local/music:/usr/share/nginx/html/music ghcr.io/netbymatt/ws4kp
 ```

 ### Music doesn't auto play